-Doing business as (DBA) name (optional): This is the name of your business that you want printed on the credit card.
-This can also be your name.
+Name on card (optional): This is the name of your business that you want printed on the credit card.
+This can also be your name, but is optional.

 Physical business address and contact information: This is your home address if you run the business from your home.
 The business phone number is your personal or business number as appropriate.

 Annual business revenue: Enter the total amount you receive annually for selling your products.
 If you haven’t yet earned anything, don’t fib.
 Entering $0 is perfectly acceptable.

 It is very important to fill out credit card applications truthfully.
 It’s much better to say that you have no annual income than to enter a fictitious amount.
 In the past, MMS team members have entered revenue of less than $100 and were still approved for a small-business card.

 Legal structure of business: Sole proprietor (if the business is run by one person).

 Organization Type: Sole proprietorship will usually be “other business type.”

 Tax ID number: If you’re a sole proprietor, enter your Social Security number (SSN).

 Line of business: The kind of work you perform.